AndyFerrie/Cheat-Sheet/README.md

-# CodeCademy Challenge Project: Build Your Own Cheat Sheet
+# CodeCademy Project: Build Your Own Cheat Sheet

 This is my solution to the Build Your Own Cheat Sheet challenge in CodeCademy's Web Development Fundamentals Course